Onsite building requirements

 - be bigger than half a square metre

-- have 50mm high print or larger
+- have 50mm high print or larger for the QBCC licence number and licence name

-- be clearly visible from the street.
+- be in a prominent position and clearly visible from the street.

 Site signage and advertising complaints